 - Postmodernism: The sketch could be considered Bill & Ted meets David Letterman.
 In the films they break the fourth wall and hang a lampshade over if not outright spoof several tropes.

 - Product Placement: Mocked in this scene.

 - Protagonist-Centered Morality: In the second film, Del Preston recounts beating a father and son to death with their own shoes in the process of fulfilling a musician's crazed demands.
 It's apparently justified to some of the other metalheads because, "Ozzy went on stage and gave the performance of his life."

 - Psycho Ex-Girlfriend: Stacy the "Psycho-Hose-Beast".
 The Psycho theme even plays when Wayne sees her at a party.

 - "Psycho" Strings: Stacy's leitmotif.
 Played for Laughs when they briefly cut through the romantic music to indicate her proximity to the camera.

 - Ragtag Bunch of Misfits: Wayne, Garth and their buddies.

 - Read the Fine Print: Wayne and Garth fall victim to this.
 Wayne acts like he is reading the contract, but it's pretty obvious later on in the movie he did not.
-It's a bit of Reality Ensues because as creepy as Benjamin is he is staying entirely within the laws and averts Moving the Goalposts.
+It's a bit of realism because as creepy as Benjamin is he is staying entirely within the laws and averts Moving the Goalposts.
 The things Wayne gets in trouble for are quite reasonable things to put in the kind of contract he signed.